 The 2016 Estimated Resident Population for Wiley Park is 10,743, with a population density of 79.04 persons per hectare.

 Location and boundaries

-Wiley Park is bounded by Punchbowl Road, Koala Road, Wiley Avenue and Punchbowl Road in the north, a line running between Fairmount Street and McCourt Street, Ernest Street and Kathleen Street and Ernest Street and Clio Street in the east, Canterbury Road in the south, and The Mall, Rawson Street, Robinson Street South and Robinson Street North in the west.
+Wiley Park is bounded by Punchbowl Road in the north, McCourt Street, The Boulevarde, Kathleen Street, Ernest Street and Clio Street in the east, Canterbury Road in the south, and The Mall, Rawson Street, Hillcrest Street, Robinson Street South and Robinson Street North in the west.

 hectares (1 Km2)